libdebug/libdebug/README.md

 error = r.recverr(
     numb = 4,
     timeout = 2
 )
 ```

 #### recvuntil
 Receives data from the child process stdout until the delimiters are found.
 ```
 Args:
-    delims (bytes): delimiters where stop.
+    delims (bytes): delimiters where to stop.
     occurences (int, optional): number of delimiters to find.
 Defaults to 1. drop (bool, optional): drop the delimiter.
 Defaults to False. timeout (int, optional): timeout in seconds.
-Defaults to timeout_default.
+Defaults to 2 seconds.

 Returns:
     bytes: received data from the child process stdout.